 Nearest Subways: D,M

 This Brooklyn neighborhood has received much acclaim for their awesome holiday displays.
 While some families go all out; one house used to have a small-scale moving ferris wheel being ridden by elves, some go a more simpler route, covering their entire home with 30,000 LED lights.
-Some displays even cost home owners upwards of $15,000!
+Some displays even cost homeowners upwards of $15,000!
 I’ve recently seen tours being offered, because who wouldn’t want to bank off the popularity, but in all honesty, I’d recommend grabbing some hot chocolate from Dunkin Donuts and tackling the neighborhood on your own by either foot or car.
 You can book a guided tour of the Dyker Heights Christmas Lights here.

 December 9, 2017

 The first time I ever experienced Santacon, was freshman year of college while walking to work.
-You’d imagine by surprise when I was suddenly thrust into a cluster of what felt like 2,000 Santa Claus’s.
+You’d imagine my surprise when I was suddenly thrust into a cluster of what felt like 2,000 Santa Claus’s.
 Of course, I decided to take part in the nonsense the following year.

-Santacon has become a popular pub crawl over the last few years in a handful of cities, and involves dressing up as Santa (or a reindeer, or an elf, or in some cases Jesus, himself) and crawling from bar to bar, beginning around 10am.
-Usually, only brunch is an excuse to day drink, but I guess Santacon can be added to that list.
+Santacon has become a popular pub crawl over the last few years in a handful of cities and involves dressing up as Santa (or a reindeer, or an elf, or in some cases Jesus, himself) and crawling from bar to bar, beginning around 10am.
+Usually, the only brunch is an excuse to day drink, but I guess Santacon can be added to that list.
 The price of admission, which gets you a wristband that usually allows for some discounted drinks gets donated to that year’s charity of costs.